Atelfo/Atelfo.github.io/_posts/2022-01-01-expected-value-and-ergodicity-in-biotech.md

 ---
 layout: post
-title: "Expected value and ergodicity in biotech"
+title: "Ergodicity in biotech, or why expected value is a mirage"
 ---

-# Expected value and ergodicity in biotech
+# Ergodicity in biotech, or why expected value is a mirage

 >*"Don't cross a river if it is four feet deep on average"*
 >\- Nassim Nicholas Taleb

 ### Setting the scene: the expected value of clinical development
-[Expected values](https://en.wikipedia.org/wiki/Expected_value) calculations are a typical way to evaluate whether or not investment in a particular clinical development program is likely to be financially worthwhile.
-To calculate expected, one lays out all the potential outcomes of a clinical development program, such as in the flow chart in figure 1 below, estimates the net profit/loss for each potential path, and sums up the values of each of the paths weighted by their probability.
+[Expected value](https://en.wikipedia.org/wiki/Expected_value) calculations are a typical way to evaluate whether or not investment in a particular clinical development program is likely to be financially worthwhile.
+To calculate expected value, one lays out all the potential outcomes of a clinical development program, such as in the flow chart in figure 1 below, estimates the net profit/loss for each potential path, and sums up the values of each of the paths weighted by their probability.
 The timing of revenues and costs can then be used to discount the expected value by conversion to a [net present value (NPV)](https://www.investopedia.com/terms/n/npv.asp).
 [This article](https://www.toptal.com/finance/valuation/biotech-valuation) provides a nice overview of the commonplace "risk-adjusted NPV" valuation practice in biotech.

 ![](/assets/clindev outcomes.drawio.svg)